bit-bots/bitbots_main/bitbots_misc/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

 Manual steps with in depth explanation
 --------------------------------------

-**0. Use Ubuntu 22.04**
+**0. Use Ubuntu 24.04**

 As ROS works best on Ubuntu, we are using this distribution.
-Currently, ROS2 Iron runs on Ubuntu 22.04.
+Currently, ROS2 Jazzy runs on Ubuntu 24.04.

-If you are not already using Ubuntu 22.04, consider installing it on your system (perhaps as a dual boot?).
+If you are not already using Ubuntu 24.04, consider installing it on your system (perhaps as a dual boot?).
 Alternatively you can use a devcontainer :doc:`vscode-dev-container`, with a preconfigured environment and follow those instructions, as these docs do not apply to the devcontainer.

 **1. Setup and Install ROS 2**

-- Follow this guide and when it comes to the section **Install ROS 2 packages**, install the recommended ``ros-iron-desktop-full``: https://docs.ros.org/en/iron/Installation/Ubuntu-Install-Debians.html
+- Follow this guide and when it comes to the section **Install ROS 2 packages**, install the recommended ``ros-jazzy-desktop-full``: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html
 - Install additional dependencies:

 .. code-block:: bash